 HEUER Chronosplit Modules and Repairs

-More details can be found here.
+More details on the Rawsar H1 repair module can be found here.

 In some instances the your original Chronosplit module may only suffer display damage, in this case I can replace the old dead displays with "drop in" Rawsar produced LCD panels.
-A good example of this repair option is the Ford Split-Lap-77 Unit illustrated in Fig. 2 below.
-The picture on the right is part way through its repair with a new Rawsar LCD panel on the top and dead Heuer LCD panel on the bottom.